 Be willing to communicate with the volunteer regularly

-Be willing to communicate regularly with the Volunteer Coordinator
+Be willing to communicate regularly with the Volunteer Coordinator (as necessary)

 The Exodus Volunteer Program reserves the right to alter the match preference communicated by the client in accordance with what Exodus staff deems most appropriate to the situation.
 If alterations are necessary, Exodus staff members will be forthright with the client and communicate why the change is occurring.

 Screening Policy